 However if the fibroid is in the lower part of uterus or blocking the cervical canal the chances of a caesarean section will increase.

 Dr. Rinku’s words put Neena at ease.
 With her doubts cleared, she looked forward to a healthy uncomplicated pregnancy.

 If you have doubts similar to Neena’s, don’t hesitate and come in for a consultation with our gynecologists today.
-Schedule your appointment at 011 – 4211 1111 today.
+Please call on +91 9871001458 to schedule a free consultation.